EnricoMi/publish-unit-test-result-action/README.md

 The action that executed the tests should fail on test failure.
 The published results however indicate failure if tests fail or errors occur, which can be [configured](#configuration) via `fail_on`.*

+Thanks to the provided [typings](action-types.yml), it is possible to use this action in a type-safe way using [GitHub Workflows Kt](https://github.com/typesafegithub/github-workflows-kt), which allows writing workflow files using a type-safe Kotlin DSL.

 ## Permissions

 Minimal [workflow job permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs#example-setting-permissions-for-a-specific-job)